Hakogami/LN-den/docs/log.md

 > Very likeable characters - Masaki Taniguchi was just so much more likeable as a protagonist than the protagonists of the first book.
 I love his little character arc of going around and beating people up as Boogiepop.
 It'll be great to see it animated.
 The philosophical parts confused me a bit.
 I'm not sure what *Imaginator* was at the end of the day.
 Well I know their motives, but I couldn't match it with the dialogue from volume 2.
 Feels inconsistent.
 Such daring moves from this arc - a non-virgin (one who's been used for crossbreeding tests) main heroine - Orihata Aya and a casual gay dude.
 No wonder it took 20 years for it to get an adaptation.
-And that gang-rape scene the author used to troll me...
+And that gang-rape scene...
 It wasn't a gang-rape at all.
 I got tricked good.
 Which reminds me there has been almost no ecchi in the first 3 books, which is interesting considering there is a lot of sexual tension between the characters.
 Its representation of Japanese use feels a lot better than modern LNs and anime.
+Suema Kazuko is an interesting character but feels a bit unrealistic for some reason.
+Aside from her all the other characters have been very easy to understand.
+They feel real.
+It's also interesting how in a series called Boogiepop, how rarely you can see Boogiepop make an apperance.